North Sea oil: Reserves and production

 The Norwegian and British sectors hold most of the large oil reserves.
 It is estimated that the Norwegian sector alone contains 54% of the sea's oil reserves and 45% of its gas reserves.

 More than half of the North Sea oil reserves have been extracted, according to official sources in both Norway and the UK.
 For Norway, Oljedirektoratet gives a figure of 4,601 million cubic metres of oil (corresponding to 29 billion barrels) for the Norwegian North Sea alone (excluding smaller reserves in Norwegian Sea and Barents Sea) of which 2,778 million cubic metres (60%) has already been produced prior to January 2007.
 UK sources give a range of estimates of reserves, but even using the most optimistic "maximum" estimate of ultimate recovery, 76% had been recovered as of the end of 2010.
 Note the UK figure includes fields which are not in the North Sea (onshore, West of Shetland).

-United Kingdom Continental Shelf production was 137 million tonnes of oil and 105 billion m³ of gas in 1999.
+United Kingdom Continental Shelf production was 137 million tonnes of oil and 105 billion cubic metres of gas in 1999.
 (1 tonne of crude oil converts to 7.5 barrels).
 The Danish explorations of Cenozoic stratigraphy, undertaken in the 1990s, showed petroleum-rich reserves in the northern Danish sector, especially the Central Graben area.
 The Dutch area of the North Sea followed through with onshore and offshore gas exploration, and well creation.

 Exact figures are debatable, because methods of estimating reserves vary and it is often difficult to forecast future discoveries.